oldo/api-docs-public/source/index.html.md

 # Introduction

 Hi there!
-This is a preliminary version of Bookinglayer's Public API docs which we is used to define expected endpoint routes, request payloads and structure of responses.
+This is a preliminary version of Bookinglayer's Public API docs which is used to define expected endpoint routes, request payloads and structure of responses.

 This is a work in progress at this stage but we will be actively working to ensure that all the important information required to build a customised enquiry form will be available - if there is anything that you'd like to request or any questions that you have, please get in contact at [tech@bookinglayer.com](mailto:tech@bookinglayer.com).

+We will also be working to further define the various objects that are returned by the API to give the developer a full understanding on what each field represents.

 # Request Structure